-Session 6: Digital Literacy
+Session 5: Digital Literacy

-Lead Presenter: Dr. Darren Crovitz Co-presenter: Heather Barton
+Lead Presenter: Dr. Meghan Welch

+Co-Presenter: Alison Eber

-Session Overview: In this 90 minute session, participants will deepen their understanding of digital literacy and consider innovative ways to engage students in the practice of analyzing and composing information using digital devices.
+Session Overview: In this 90 minute session, participants will deepen their understanding of digital literacy.
+A theoretical discussion will frame how to think about digital tools and texts as a means of student participation in their classroom community.
+Practical applications will follow as teachers learn innovative ways to engage students in the practice of accessing information, participating in authentic digital writing tasks, and sharing information using digital tools.

-Objective(s): By the end of this session, participants will be able to
+Objective(s): By the end of this session, participants will be able to:

-- support students with accessing, exploring, analyzing, and creating digital text - employ authentic tasks that emphasize effective use of digital/media literacy
+- critically think about the use of digital tools in the classroom - consider developmentally appropriate practice when choosing digital tools - support students with accessing, exploring, analyzing, and creating digital text - employ authentic tasks that emphasize effective use of digital literacy across the curriculum